 The most common side effects of botulinum toxin used in cosmetic surgery are temporary soreness or mild bruising around the injection sites.
 Bruising can occur, particularly if a small vein is lacerated or a patient has taken aspirin, vitamin E, or NSAIDs, or has consumed alcohol on the day of injections or the few days preceding the treatment.
 Ideally, patients should stop taking these products 1 week before the procedure.
 Applying ice to the injection sites before and after treatment may decrease the pain and the risk of swelling and bruising.
 Some people may experience a slight headache that lasts for several hours after treatment.

-Contraindications include prior allergic reaction and injection into areas of infection or inflammation.
+Contraindications include prior allergic reactions and injections into areas of infection or inflammation.
 Botox® injections are contraindicated for patients with allergic history to egg albumin.
 Botox® injections are not recommended in pregnant or breastfeeding women.
-However, many patients have been unknowingly injected during pregnancy and to date no fetal injury or birth defects have been reported in these cases.
-Nonetheless, to be on the safe side, delay of injections is recommended until pregnancy is complete and breastfeeding has ended.
+However, many patients have been unknowingly injected during pregnancy and to date, no fetal injury or birth defects have been reported in these cases.
+Nonetheless, to be on the safe side, a delay of injections is recommended until pregnancy is complete and breastfeeding has ended.

-You may reach our Los Angeles medical spa by clicking the “Contact” button at the top of the page, or by calling 818-832-4500.
-Our receptionist will be delighted to assist you with any enquiries regarding cost, additional information, or scheduling a consultation session with Dr. Dishakjian, the cosmetic surgeon of the center.
+You may reach our Los Angeles medical spa by clicking the buttons at the top and bottom of the page, or by calling 818-832-4500.
+Our receptionist will be delighted to assist you with any inquiries regarding cost, additional information, or scheduling a consultation session with Dr. Dishakjian, the cosmetic surgeon of the center.